BAS8T/odin-recipes/README.md

 Project: Recepies - To put my learned skills of Git, HTML basics to work here.

-Aftermath - Project completed succesfully
+Project Status - Project completed succesfully

 Reflection - Some hiccups with html links and basic git commands.